albill/albill.github.com/_posts/2011-10-14-Mastering-the-Core-Teachings-of-the-Buddha-out-as-ebook.markdown

 You can also [view an ebook sample](http://books.google.com/books/reader?id=c1637-YveqEC&printsec=frontcover&output=reader&pg=GBS.PP1) of it at Google Books, which I've embedded as a nasty iframe below on my blog.

 I encourage those thinking about really knuckling down to practice, especially if interested in Theravadan Vipassana techniques, to check out the book and, perhaps, to just *do it* for a few months.
 See how it works out for you!

+I'm actually planning on doing so as a project over this winter, working consistently with the practices as Daniel outlines them.
+When I talk here about [Open Source Buddhism](http://www.openbuddha.com/what-is-open-source-buddhism/), in many ways, I'm talking about people doing exactly what Daniel Ingram has done (with or without claims of awakening).
+People taking the teachings of the Buddhadharma, regardless of source, working with them intensely to figure out what really seems to work or not, and then teaching them to others, so they can then do the same.

 <iframe frameborder="0" scrolling="no" style="border:0px" src="http://books.google.com/books?id=c1637-YveqEC&lpg=PP1&dq=Mastering%20the%20Core%20Teachings%20of%20the%20Buddha&pg=PP1&output=embed" width=500 height=500></iframe>